logicatcore/Challenges/Hexagon/README.md

 # Program working

 # Task
-Find the 2000th number in the Hexagonal arrangement as seen in the sample picture, which can divide the rest other 6 neighbouring numbers perfectly(remainder 0).
+Find the 2000th number in the Hexagonal arrangement as seen in the sample picture(problemExplanation.png), which can divide the rest other 6 neighbouring numbers perfectly(remainder 0).

 # Interpreter and language used